 The Fauna Conservation Department was established in 1994 to support the KFBG Mission and establish programmes for wildlife rescue, endangered species conservation, protected area management and public education.

-The Wild Animal Rescue Centre (WARC) was established to address a need to deal with local injured and sick wildlife and support the Government's efforts to tackle the illegal wildlife trade.
-Live education exhibits featuring rescued native and exotic animals were also developed and a mule section provides a sustainable logistics service.
+The Wild Animal Rescue Centre (WAC) was established to address a need to deal with local injured and sick wildlife and support the Government’s efforts to tackle the illegal wildlife trade.
+Animal exhibits were developed to showcase non-releasable, native rescued wildlife and highlight the plight of exotic animals from the illegal wildlife trade.
+Educational programs featuring wildlife ambassadors were created to encourage visitors to make connections with animals and nature.

 Department projects include the Golden Coin Turtle Conservation project which aims to prevent this native species from becoming extinct in southern China, and the Environmental Enhancement project which investigates and develops animal friendly features that allow wild animal movement across man-made and urban structures and considers innovative ways to deal with a range of animal and human conflicts.